For urgent consular assistance call

 More information:

 It rains throughout the year in Uruguay.
-Floods may disrupt local transport and damage roads.
+Floods may disrupt local transport and other services.

-Check weather forecasts and plan your travel to suit.
+Check weather forecasts and plan your travel accordingly.

 If a natural disaster occurs, follow the advice of local authorities.